Run for Something: A strategic plan

 If you want to run, it’s hit or miss if you know how to find a training.
 We’ll centralize that information and act as a clearinghouse for partner organizations.
 We’ll also work with the leaders of these organizations to identify their top potential candidates for possible additional support.

 (Looking for trainings now?
-Try EMILY’s List, Emerge America, Democracy for America, Truman National Security Project, Running Start, Gay and Lesbian Victory Institute, National Democratic Training Institute, or the PCCC.
+Try EMILY’s List, Emerge America, Democracy for America, Truman National Security Project, Running Start, Gay and Lesbian Victory Institute, National Democratic Training Committee, or the PCCC.
 If you run a training for progressives, email us at firstname.lastname@example.org and we’ll help you recruit.)

 — Work with young elected officials to act as validators and encourage others to run; mentor young candidates